iscc/iscc-specs/docs/specification.md

 ### Content-ID Component

 The Content-ID component has multiple subtypes.
 The subtypes correspond with the **Generic Media Types (GMT)**.
-A fully qualified ISCC can only have a Content-ID component of one specific GMT, but there may be multiple ISCCs with different Content-ID types per digital media object.
+A fully qualified ISCC can only have one Content-ID component of one specific GMT, but there may be multiple ISCCs with different Content-ID types per digital media object.

 A Content-ID is generated in two broad steps.
 In the first step, we extract and convert content from a rich media type to a normalized GMT.
 In the second step, we use a GMT-specific process to generate the Content-ID component of an ISCC.

-##### Generic Media Types
+#### Generic Media Types

 The  Content-ID type is signaled by the first 3 bits of the second nibble of the first byte of the Content-ID: